justusthane/justusthane.github.io/todo/index.md

     - button to load all images in page/post
 - [x] Add default layout for all pages
   - Done, thanks to [this](https://github.com/11ty/eleventy/issues/380#issuecomment-568033456) handy tip for accomplishing this in Eleventy
+- [ ] Sort pages by date updated rather than date created

 ## Content
 - [ ] Worm composting article?